-In its day – between \’74 and \’79 – the Honda Gold Wing GL1000 was a luxury motorcycle.
-Then again, Gold Wings always are!
-Whichever \’Wing\’ you plump for, there will be a few constants.
+In its day – between ’74 and ’79 – the Honda Gold Wing GL1000 was a luxury motorcycle.
+Saying that, Gold Wings usually are!
+Whichever ‘Wing’ you choose, there will always be a few constants.
 It will be big, it will be heavy – and, surest of all, it will be comfortable.
-So much so, indeed, that extra care may be called for.
+Very comfortable.
+So much so, in fact, that extra care may be called for.
 When riding a motorcycle, it pays to be alert.
 On a bike as relaxing as the Gold Wing, that could pose a problem!

-The Gold Wing is a bike with a cult following.
-For an owner, the \’season\’ starts early and ends late.
+To say the least, the Gold Wing is a bike with a following.
+For an owner, the ‘season’ starts early – and ends late.
 Summer rallies cascade like confetti … for those married to a Wing!
 The bike was always big in the US.
-And the Gold Wing has graced many a European get-together, too.
+Plus, the Gold Wing has graced many a European get-together.
 In fact, the Gold Wing has gone global.
-Wherever there is a road, there will be a Honda flying up it, sooner or later.
-And – with a top speed of 122mph – the GL1000 will probably be sooner!
+Wherever there is a road, there will be a Honda Gold Wing flying up it, sooner or later.
+And – with a top speed of 122mph – for the GL1000, it was probably sooner!